Move Business Forward…

-As your IT infrastructure grows and becomes more critical to your operations, a plan for moving forward with your hardware andĀ disaster recovery plans becomes necessary.
+As your business grows and IT infrastructure becomes increasingly critical to your operations, a plan for hardware and disaster recovery becomes necessary.
 Server virtualization must be a part of that plan.

-Virtualization allows one physical server to be utilized to run multiple virtual servers.
-This has many benefits, the most important being cost reductions in physical hardware, physical space and power consumption.
+Server virtualization allows one physical server to be utilized to run multiple virtual servers.
+While there are many benefits of virtualization, the most important is cost reductions in physical hardware, physical space and power consumption.

 Our skilled network engineers will help you design software and find solutions with virtualization technology.
 Swip System’s virtualization services will help reduce business expenses and improve your disaster recovery plans.

 The same situation exists for RAM.
-Although memory is not as underutilized as most processors, there is typically more memory in a server than what is required.
-Virtualization allows you to take advantage of all of the memory you have purchased and put it to use across multiple virtual servers.
+Although memory is not as underutilized as most processors, a server typically has more memory than what is required.
+Memory virtualization allows you to take advantage of this excess memory and put it to use across multiple virtual servers.

-Since you are using fewer physical servers, you also receive the added benefits of less physical space or rack space needed in your server environment, less power consumption and less heat being produced, which means that less cooling is necessary.
+Using fewer physical servers allows for less physical space or rack space in your server environment.
+It also requires less power consumption and less heat being produced, which means less cooling is necessary.

-You should also see a decrease in the hours necessary to maintain physical hardware, although this may depend on the number of physical servers in use.
+With server virtualization, you should also see a decrease in the hours necessary to maintain physical hardware.
+Although, this may depend on the number of physical servers in use.

 The same challenges hold true for desktops, or client machines.
-As your number of desktops grows, it becomes harder to manage them with your existing resources.
-The time consuming task of setting up each PC, installing office tools, email, line of business applications, antivirus, antimalware, printers, remote access and everything else increases with each new client PC.
+As your number of desktops grow, it becomes harder to manage them with your existing resources.
+Setting up PCs will become increasingly time consuming.
+Installing office tools, email, line of business applications, antivirus and anti-malware, printers, remote access and everything else increases with each new client PC.
 So, you need desktop virtualization technology.

-Rather than distributing fully installed fat clients across your organization, desktop virtualization distributes thin clients and connects them back to a server that hosts all of the desktops.
+Rather than distributing fully installed, fat clients across your organization, desktop virtualization distributes thin clients and connects back to a server hosting all desktops.
 This allows you to install a single copy of a desktop image and share it with all of the users across your network.

-The benefits are a reduction in the hours needed to configure new clients and providing a clean, consistent desktop to all of the users in the network.
+The benefits of desktop virtualization include a reduction in the hours needed to configure new clients, while also providing a clean, consistent desktop to all of the users in the network.

-Our network engineers can help you design a virtual desktop environment that will reduce costs and headaches.
+Our network engineers can design virtualization software and virtual desktop environment that will reduce costs and headaches.

 See our Success Stories to hear about how we helped just a few of our clients establish a virtual solution.

 Contact us today to discuss virtualization technology and software in relation to your cost reduction strategy.